-We are required to publish the number of electors that is equal to 5% of the number registered to vote at a local government election as shown on the electoral register on 15 February 2016.
-The 5% figure for Bracknell Forest Council this year is 4290.
-This figure will have effect for the purposes of determining the validity of petitions presented from 1 April 2016 to 31 March 2017.
+We are required to publish the number of electors that is equal to 5% of the number registered to vote at a local government election as shown on the electoral register on 15 February annually.
+The current figure is shown here:

 In any year there is a short period of time when there is one of 2 figures that can be used.
 This is between publication of the number and 31 March that same year.
 During that time, the alternative number that can be used is the one that was published the previous year.
 Councils must use the lower of these 2 numbers as the verification figure for any petition submitted during that period.